Log-optimal portfolio and num\'eraire portfolio for market models stopped at a random time: Introduction

-This paper contains six sections including the current one.
-Section \ref{section2} deals with the preliminaries, where we recall the important results on which our paper is based on besides the mathematical model and notation.
-Section \ref{section3} addresses the dual problem of the log-utility maximization problem for the model $(S^{\tau},\mathbb G)$, while Section \ref{section4} addresses the log-utility maximization problem itself in details.
-Section \ref{section4} illustrates the results of Sections \ref{section3} - \ref{section4} on the popular model of jump-diffusion model for $(S,\mathbb F)$, while letting $\tau$ to follow a quite arbitrary model.
-Finally, Section \ref{section4} discusses the impact of random horizon on the num\'eraire portfolio.
-The paper contains an appendix where some proofs are relegated and some useful technical (new and existing) results are detailed.
+This paper contains five sections including the current one.
+Section \ref{section2} presents the mathematical and the financial model besides the corresponding required notation and some preliminaries that state some existing results that are important herein.
+Section \ref{section3} addresses num\'eraire portfolio for $(S^{\tau},\mathbb G)$, while Section \ref{section4} focuses on the existence of log-optimal portfolio and the duality.
+Section \ref{section5} describes explicitly both num\'eraire and log-optimal portfolios using the $\mathbb F$-predictable characteristics of the model, and discusses its financial applications and consequences.
+The paper contains an appendix where some proofs are relegated and some technical (new and existing) results are detailed.